WindJammer6/32.-CTF-Hackathons-Learning-and-Practice-and-CDDC-DSTA-BrainHack-CTF-Hackathon-2025/README.md

 In the video he went through many tools used in Cybersecurity and how to answer CTF questions and its various categories.

+Talk about DSTA BrainHack CTF hackathon. quote their website

 I learnt Bash too officially!
 It's slightly different from high elves programming languages like Python and Java, but it's a command programming language instead.